DrStr4Nge147/L4D2-LLMChat/README.md

 3. Run `L4D2-LLMChat.exe` (Console window should appear).
 4. Keep the application running while playing L4D2.
 5. Chat messages in-game will now trigger bot responses.
+Note: If at first it will not respond, just try chatting it again or you could check the cmd terminal if it's functioning properly.

 ## How It Works